nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Records sought document (uniquely) the depths of the horrors when the special trust placed in those government officials who are tasked with fire safety and protection is violated

+• Release of these records would encourage ATF to be more diligent, and to develop additional fire safety recommendations, policies, and preventative measures

 PUBLIC SAFETY

-• Audio contains information about survivability in fires and emergency egress behavior (that cannot be gleaned otherwise)
+• Audio contains information about survivability in fires and emergency egress behavior (that cannot be gleaned otherwise) - a key input to risk analysis

 • ATF used the audio to understand the details of this particular fire event, but never for the wider purpose: creating generalizable knowledge to improve fire safety